oracle/graalpython/docs/user/Tooling.md

 ## Code Coverage

-GraalVM comes with a coverage instrument that can be used with `--coverage`.
+GraalPy comes with a coverage instrument that can be used with `--coverage`.
 Use the `graalpy --help:tools` command to see details on how to use it.

-In order to work better with existing Python code, the standard library `trace` module is partially supported with this low-overhead GraalVM coverage instrument.
+In order to work better with existing Python code, the standard library `trace` module is partially supported with this low-overhead coverage instrument.
 So you can do this:
 ```shell
 graalpy -m trace -m -c -s my_script.py